 Unlike most, products should be designed to last a long time.
 Not to be replaced after one or two uses.
 Quality over quantity.
 Make products durable so they don’t have to be replaced very often.
 It might mean products are more expensive but if you think about it, it’s more cost-effective in the long term.

-If we wish to turn into a zero-waste society, products must have a very long lifecycle.
+If we wish to turn into a low-waste society, products must have a very long lifecycle.

 Quality does not only apply only to products, it applies to every type of design including fashion and architecture.
-Nowadays, companies are looking for repeat business where customers keep coming back for more.
+Nowadays, companies are looking for repeat business to keep customers coming back for more.
 Nevertheless, this is not good for the planet and it must stop.
 Patagonia is a great clothing brand that proves you don’t need cheap, low-quality clothes to have a successful brand.
+They produce high-quality garments and even repair them when you need to.

 This is a concept taken from circular design.
 A good practice for product designers is to design products that can be disassembled.
 This has two purposes.
 First of all, it reduces transportation costs since they would take less space and second of all, each part could be reused to make new things (when it reaches the end of its life).